-THIS AGREEMENT is entered into this do by and between San Diego Metropolitan Transit following, hereinafter referred to as "Contractor": ay of t System ("MTS"), a C 2014, in the State of California alifornia public agency, and the

-Name: DeAngelo Brothers, Inc. Address: 14 59 South Cucamonga Ave.

-Form of Business: Corporation (Corporation, partnership, sole proprietor, etc.) Ontario, CA 91761

-Telephone: (909) 786-4860

-Authorized person to sign contracts: TK Scrivner N lame General Manager Title

-The attached Standard Conditions are part of t MTS services and materials, as follows: his Agreement.
-The C contractor agrees to furnish to

-Weed abatement services, as specified in the Sco Inc. Bid dated April 30, 2014 (attached as Exhib Services Agreement, including the Standard Cond Requirements (attached as Exhibits D).
-Contract i oit B), and in accordance ditions Services (attache in effect from July 1, 20 ce with the Standard Conditions and as Exhibit C), and the Federal

-SAN DIEGO METROPOLITAN TRANSIT SYSTEM CONTRACTOR AUTHORIZATION

-By:Chief Executive Officer Firm:

-Approved as to form: Ву: Signature

-Ву: Signature

-Office of General Counsel Title:

-AMOUNT ENCUMBERED BUDGET ITEM FISCAL YEAR

-362,862.50 371-53710 FY 15-19

-Ву:

-Chief Financial Officer Date

-total pages, each bearing contract number) SA-SERVICES REVISED (REV 6-13)
+THIS AGREEMENT is entered into the by and between San Diego Metropo following, hereinafter referred to as "Co nis day of Ditan Transit Syste Contractor": em ("MTS"), a Ca 2014, in the Stalifornia public a ate of California gency, and the Name: DeAngelo Brothers, Inc. Address: 14 59 South Cucam nonga Ave.
+Form of Business: Corporation (Corporation, partnership, sole proprie Ontario, CA 91761 Telephone: (909) 786-4860 Authorized person to sign contracts: TK Scrivner Name Gener al Manager Title The attached Standard Conditions a MTS services and materials, as follows: are part of this Agows: reement.
+The C ontractor agree s to furnish to Weed abatement services, as specifie Inc. Bid dated April 30, 2014 (attach Services Agreement, including the Sta Requirements (attached as Exhibits D Total contract will be in the amount of ned as Exhibit B), andard Conditions b).
+Contract in effec and in accordand Services (attache e with the Stand d as Exhibit C), a dard Conditions and the Federal SAN DIEGO METROPOLITAN TRAN SIT SYSTEM CONTRACTOR AUTHORIZATIO N By:Chief Executive Officer Firm: Approved as to form: Ву: Signature By:Office of General Counsel Title: AMOUNT ENCUMBERED BU DGET ITEM FISCAL YEAR \$ 362,862.50 3 71-53710 FY 15-19 Ву: Chief Financial Officer Date ( total pages, each bearing contrac t number) SA-SERVICES RE EVISED (REV 6-13)